fourier-space/Computing-2-Notes/javascript.md

 * `if` and `else`
 * `while`

-Also useful for error handling,
+The following trio are used for error handling,
 * `try`, `catch`, `finally`

 Useful operators are